-- Minimum of six subjects with a minimum grade of four at each subject. - Proof of successfully completing 12 years of schooling.
+- Minimum of six subjects with a at least three High Level subjects, and a minimum grade of four at each subject. - Applicants are required to submit a certificate of equivalency for their High Diplomas from the UAE Ministry of Education.